cb1kenobi/snooplogg/README.md

 Bun, and Deno.
 It is specifically designed for CLI programs, daemons, and libraries.

+What seperates SnoopLogg from other loggers is the ability to 'snoop' on other log instances.
+Instead of passing the logger around, create a single top-level logger, tell it to snoop, then create as many new loggers as you want and the top-level logger will relay them all.

+Real talk.
 SnoopLogg is dope, but it's not the best solution for things such as logging HTTP server requests and web browser console is not supported (yet).
 For CLI apps and libaries, SnoopLogg is the shiz.

 # Features